HackRTU/SithScope/README.md

 ## OBJECTIVES AND SCOPE

-The objective of the tool is to exfiltrate information using industrial protocols without being detected.
+The objective of the tool is to exfiltrate information using industrial protocols without being detected or with minimal changes to the security tool notifications.
-To provide initial visual context, the original material included an image showing the assets involved and the types of protocols used between them.
+To provide initial visual context, the material included an image showing the assets involved and the types of protocols used between them.

 <img width="894" height="582" alt="image" src="https://github.com/user-attachments/assets/a51bbbc7-bb2e-42f0-aa80-da9495998e3b" />

 It is important to note that the environment in the original assessment was a production environment (motors were running, and any impact to devices could cause process stoppage).
-The stated primary objective was to exfiltrate information from the network.
-Subgoals described in the original document contained operational vectors and destinations; those specifics have been replaced with redactions in this public version:
+The stated primary objective was to exfiltrate information from the network, specifically from the engineering station.
+Other sub-objectives included asset detection, services dedicated to industrial environments, open ports, protocols used, etc.

 ------

 ## REFERENCE ARCHITECTURE

-The next architecture represents a typical reference architecture in a real industrial environment.
-This architecture shown below must be taken as an example but also as the real environment where the tests.
+The following architecture represents a typical reference architecture in a real industrial environment.
+The architecture shown below should be taken as an example, but also as the actual environment in which the technical exfiltration tests were performed.

 <img width="893" height="502" alt="image" src="https://github.com/user-attachments/assets/40b68a20-daf8-4d7d-a150-6a40e8efb6c0" />

-Different networks can be seen including the **IT network**, the **DMZ IT/OT**, the **monitoring network**, the **control network** and finally the **field network**.
+Different networks can be seen including the **IT Network**, the **DMZ IT/OT**, the **Monitoring Network**, the **Control Network** and finally the **Field Network**.

 - **The IT Network:** In this example the network was created, and different devices were connected but they are **not relevant** for the purpose of this test.
 - **The DMZ IT/OT:** This network has a **Jump Host** for different providers' connections to the industrial networks.
 - **The Monitoring Network:** This network represents a virtual **SCADA** configured in **Workstation 2**.
-As will be seen later, the SCADA was published on Internet and also many people of the organization had access to it.
+As will be seen later, the SCADA was published on Internet what could allow the access to everyone.
 - **The Control Network:** One **PLC** with an **HMI** in the laboratory were included.
 Also, **Workstation 1** was in this network having the software to configure the HMI and the PLC, representing an **Engineering Workstation**.
 - **The Field Network:** This network includes two **frequency shifters** and two **motors** controlled by the shifters.